Free Printable Design Grids for Pattern Stamping Part 1

 So, what do you reckon?
 Not a bad set of reference sheets to have are they – and help create a whole bunch of designs.

-Anyway, don’t forget to come back next Sunday for Part 2 in the Design Grids for Pattern Stamping series of posts.
+Don’t forget to check out Part 2 in the Design Grids for Pattern Stamping series of posts.

 Also, if you know anyone that would be interested in giving this a go then please do use the handy social sharing icons at the bottom of this post to let them know about these free printables.